US National Conference

 2. The US National Conference shall review the work of its elected officers, appointed leadership teams, committees, and other personnel.

-3. The US National Conference shall consider the revision of the Discipline.
+3. The US National Conference shall consider proposals for revising the Discipline.

 5. The US National Conference shall oversee its relationship with the Church of the United Brethren in Christ International.